Mic92/python-mpd2/doc/topics/commands.rst

 .. function:: MPDClient.status()

-    Reports the current status of the player and the volume level.
+    Returns the current status of the player and the volume level.

     * *volume*: 0-100